 Conclusion

-FSI analyses have wide applicability in the industrial context, with results that enable a physical-mathematical understanding of effects that are not visible to the naked eye.
-As an example, it is possible to list the sizing of the components of an agitation system compatible with the required efforts generated by the movement of the fluid or the sizing of a structure capable of resisting the impact of a fluid in flow.
+In short, FSI analyses have broad applicability in industrial settings, yielding results that provide a physical and mathematical understanding of effects not visible to the naked eye.
+For example, one can cite the design of components for an agitation system capable of withstanding the stresses generated by fluid movement, or the design of a structure capable of withstanding the impact of a flowing fluid.

 In this way, it becomes possible to design structures with greater slenderness and lower costs, increase process efficiency (agitation efficiency), measure the estimated useful life of assets under the operating conditions in which it is inserted, among other things.